Content Analysis and Natural Language Processing

 Some of the issues this approach addresses include the following:

 - Understanding the speech of political leaders: What U.S. president is viewed most negatively?
-Does political speech incite violence?
+Does political speech on Twitter incite violence?

-- Detecting historical changes in happiness: Which nations are happiest and how has their happiness changed over time?
-Does national happiness correlate with GDP, longevity, democratization, etc?
+- Detecting historical changes in happiness: Which nations are happiest, and how has their happiness changed over time?
+Does national happiness correlate with GDP, longevity, democratisation, etc?

 - Predicting views of brands: What does it mean to be a luxury brand?
 What associations do people have with different products?